Now streaming on:

 Klayman has a bit more direction when she directs the audience’s desire for outrage on how the company embodied the counter-intuitive approach of exclusionary business practices, showing how their focus on six-pack fascism and predominantly white leadership led to their downfall.
 Not only were they promoting a certain all-American white power in their ads, but it was how they treated employees of color, leading to lawsuits and a progressively openly toxic image.
 This is a documentary in which its angle also can be found in its attention to who speaks, and Klayman makes clear her emphasis on the non-white narrative throughout, whether it’s Asian Americans like Phil Yu (the Angry Asian Man blog) commenting on the company’s racist graphic tees, or Samatha Elauf who took a case to the Supreme Court regarding her having a hijab.
 An important takeaway from this story is that these perspectives certainly always existed, but aside from getting news attention, did not have a type of common outlet until the communities of social media.
 And with that visibility, the exclusionary practices of businesses have no longer become cool.
 It’s a great point this documentary doesn’t give enough space to.

 “White Hot” gets some of its edge by telling us the gross standards for what was considered appropriate (AKA attractive) in their stores.
-It's even a bit funny to hear about how employees would be ranked from "Cool" to "Rocks," their future working hours hanging in the balance.
+It's even a bit funny to hear about how employees would be ranked from "Cool" to "Rocks," with their future working hours hanging in the balance.
 But there seems to be more to be said about how the youth consumer mentality changed after the late ‘90s, including the way that youth cool is now about individuality.
 (They’d rather wear a shirt that says “FUNGUS” on it than clothing that signals conformity.)
-A fuller idea on the culture that fed A&F hundreds of millions of dollars, and then ditched that popularity, is a big missing piece.
+A fuller idea of the culture that fed A&F hundreds of millions of dollars, and then ditched that popularity, is a big missing piece.

 Should one want to understand the history of Abercrombie & Fitch, and its inner culture, this movie provides such a lesson.
 It is informative about the ways “mad genius” Jeffries perfected selling sex and popularity to teenagers, taking a brand name that used to specialize in outdoor wear and turning it into American prep.
 With the on-screen inclusion of a lot of former brains and bods behind the company, it becomes clear how much the company used youth—one woman talks about how there were no copywriters for the graphic tees, it was just whatever young designers came up with.
 And we get to meet “armpit guy,” one of a few male models whose body was put on shopping bags, and who also clues us into the alleged predatory nature of Bruce Weber, the photographer who created the A&F image.
-The doc gives us a sense of getting caught up in such a grotesque, racist fashion phenomenon, so much that when a former employee of A&F Quarterly talks about a shattering realization he had watching Sam Raimi’s “Spider-Man”—that Peter Parker's bully was dressed head to toe in A&F—you can almost understand his surprise.
+The doc gives us a sense of getting caught up in such a grotesque, racist fashion phenomenon, so much so that when a former employee of A&F Quarterly talks about a shattering realization he had watching Sam Raimi’s “Spider-Man”—that Peter Parker's bully was dressed head to toe in A&F—you can almost understand his surprise.
 Almost.

 Now playing on Netflix.